Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cleveland has combined with its opponents to score more than 49.5 points in three of five games this season.

-- Arizona and its opponents have combined to score more than 49.5 points in four of five games this season.
+- Cleveland and its opponents have gone over the current 49.5-point total in three of five games this season.

-- The combined points per game average of the two teams, 59.8, is 10.3 points above Sunday's over/under.
+- The combined points per game average of the two teams, 59.8, is 10.3 points greater than Sunday's over/under.

-- This contest's total is 7.7 points above the 41.8 these two squads combine to surrender per game this season.
+- The 41.8 combined points per game that these two squads have allowed this season are 7.7 fewer than the 49.5 over/under in this contest.

 - Browns games have an average total of 49.2 points this season, 0.3 fewer than Sunday's over/under.